Kingdom Hearts: Creation and design

-Promotion
+Promotion and marketing

 The first Kingdom Hearts was announced at E3 in May 2001.
 Initial details were that it would be a collaboration between Square and Disney Interactive, and would feature worlds developed by both companies and Disney characters.
 New characters were designed by Nomura and include Sora, Riku, Kairi, and the Heartless.
 On May 14, 2002, a press release announced a list of the English voice actors.
 The list included Haley Joel Osment, David Gallagher, and Hayden Panettiere as the three new characters introduced into the game.
 It was also announced that many of the Disney characters would be voiced by the official voice actors from their respective Disney films.

 A secret trailer in the first Kingdom Hearts and Kingdom Hearts Final Mix hinted at the possibility of a sequel.
 Rumors for a sequel on the PlayStation 2 were spurred in Japan when a Japanese video game site, Quiter, stated that "an internal (and anonymous) source at Square Japan" confirmed that development of Kingdom Hearts II had begun.
 It was not until Kingdom Hearts II was announced, along with Kingdom Hearts: Chain of Memories, at the Tokyo Game Show in September 2003 that rumors were confirmed.
 Initial details were that it would take place some time after Kingdom Hearts: Chain of Memories, which takes place directly after the first game.
 Other details included the return of Sora, Donald, and Goofy, as well as new costumes.
 At the 2004 Square Enix E3 press conference, the producer, Shinji Hashimoto, stated that many mysteries of the first game would be answered.

 To help market the games, websites were set up for each game and demos were on display at gaming events.
 Each game in the main series was also re-released in Japan with additional content and served as canonical updates to the series.
 The additional content foreshadowed later plot elements in the series.
 The rereleases of the main series games had the term "Final Mix" added after the title, while Kingdom Hearts: Chain of Memories and Kingdom Hearts Coded were re-released as Kingdom Hearts Re:Chain of Memories and Kingdom Hearts Re:coded and released on the PlayStation 2 and Nintendo DS, respectively, with 3D graphics, voice overs during some cutscenes, and new game content.